IITC-CE/Community-plugins/CONTRIBUTING.md

 * `preview` - A preview image for your plugin.
 * `issueTracker` - Link to issue tracker of plugin.
 * `depends` - List of plugins required for your plugin to work.
 As values, specify the `id` of the required plugins.
+* `recommends` - List of plugins recommended for your plugin to work.
+As values, specify the `id` of the recommended plugins.
 * `skipMatchCheck` - Set to "true" if the plugin is not intended to run on intel/missions sites.

 You can also override or add keys frequently used in the "==UserScript==" block: